ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 ## Secure Capacity

-If WAL logs are excessively generated due to rapid load and the data storage is low in capacity, you can delete the WAL logs using the capacity acquisition feature of web console.
-When you select Free Capacity from web console, a pop-up screen displays to select WAL log for the DB instance.
+If WAL logs are excessively generated due to rapid load and the data storage is low in capacity, you can delete the WAL logs using the capacity acquisition feature of console.
+When you select Free Capacity from console, a pop-up window displays to select WAL log for the DB instance.
 Select the WAL log and click **Confirm** to delete all WAL logs created before the selected item.
 The capacity acquisition feature is a function of temporarily securing capacity.
 If you continue to run out of capacity, you must scale up your data storage to meet the service load.

 > [Caution]
 > Depending on the deleted WAL log, it may not be restored to a certain point in time.

 ## Apply Parameter Group Changes

 Even though the settings of the parameter groups connected to the DB instance changed, it does not automatically apply to the DB instance.
-If the parameters applied to DB instance and the settings of the connected parameter group are different, **Parameter** button is displayed in the web console.
+If the parameters applied to DB instance and the settings of the connected parameter group are different, **Parameter** button is displayed in the console.

 You can apply changes to a parameter group to a DB instance using one of the following methods.